 That’s all we knew.
-I went upstairs and took over the watch.
+I went up to the bridge and took over the watch.
 Minutes later, the phone in front of the captain’s chair on the bridge rang.
 It was my roommate down below.

 “Someone just flew a plane into the other tower.
 The towers fell.”

 A little over a month later, the first shot in the war rumbled out of the forward missile launchers of my ship.
 I watched it from the same place I was standing when the towers fell.
 That night, as I went to sleep, safe in my stateroom, I had two thoughts before I drifted off.
-The first was that we were at war with an entire region and maybe even a religion.
-And the second was that I never again wanted to fight it from the safety of a ship.
+The first was that we were at war with an entire region; maybe even an entire religion.
+The second was that I never again wanted to fight it from the safety of a ship.

 The next day, my ship was on the cover of every newspaper in the world.

-I returned to that part of the world a few years later for my second deployment.
-This time I was with a very different group and had a very different mission.
+Two years later I returned to that part of the world as promised, with a with a very different group and had a very different mission.
 The details of the what and the who aren’t important.
 But what I learned is.

 The end to a hard nights work in that life was always signaled by the same two things.
 The light purple glow on the horizon of the dry flat earth.
 And the wailing of the call to prayer.
-One particular morning, as that low droning sound echoed from the speakers over the harbor, one of the young officers from the partner unit my team worked with looked at me.
+One morning, as the low droning sound of Arabic echoed from the speakers over the harbor, one of the young officers from the partner unit my team worked with looked at me.
 He was a Muslim.
-And he was born and raised in the area we worked in.
+And he was born and raised in the area in which we were working.

 My team conducted dozens of operations to fulfill objectives of the Global War on Terrorism on that deployment.
 My Muslim counterpart, and his team of Muslims, Christians and others were shoulder to shoulder with me on every one.
 I’d go back a third time a few years later.
 Hundreds of missions that time.
 On every one of them, a Muslim was the first one through the door.
 Sometimes, they were the only ones through the door.